 We were pretty bummed, but it wasn’t a total disappointment – a boat ride in a gorgeous place never is.
-In the shadow of the Kennedy Space Center, we saw herons, pelicans and an endangered wood stork, and a handful of dolphins swim within 10 feet of our anchored boat.
+In the shadow of the Kennedy Space Center, we saw herons, pelicans, and an endangered wood stork, and a handful of dolphins swam within 10 feet of our anchored boat.

 This is a sponsored conversation written by me on behalf of Florida’s Space Coast.
 The opinions and text are all mine.